Blackhat (film): Director's cut

 Michael Mann premiered a re-edited version of the film at the Brooklyn Academy of Music on February 20, 2016, which was labeled a "revised cut."
 The re-edited version played once, as part of a retrospective series of Mann's films.
 The primary change in this cut was the movement of the film's nuclear reactor attack sequence from the opening to the middle of the film.
 Mann originally intended to place the reactor sequence in the middle, but moved it to the beginning of the theatrical cut just before its release.
-Other changes from the theatrical cut include shortened dialogue and added scenes; dialogue is removed between Lien and Hathaway just before their sex scene, after they escape the Koreatown restaurant; a new sequence was added, showing Hathway, Lien and Jessup evading a tail upon their arrival in Hong Kong; and a new scene was added of a cargo vessel full of soy being denied entry to the Port of Rotterdam.
+Other changes from the theatrical cut include shortened dialogue and added scenes; dialogue is removed between Lien and Hathaway just before their sex scene, after they escape the Koreatown restaurant; a new sequence was added, showing Hathaway, Lien and Jessup evading a tail upon their arrival in Hong Kong; and a new scene was added of a cargo vessel full of soy being denied entry to the Port of Rotterdam.

 The new cut premiered on the FX cable channel on May 9, 2017, with some further changes and remix, and was labeled a director's cut.
 In 2018, it was made available exclusively on DirecTV, for a limited time.

 Arrow Video released the 132-minute director's cut commercially for the first time in 2023, as a bonus feature in 1080p, included with the Limited Edition versions of their 4K Ultra HD Blu-ray and Blu-ray releases of the movie on November 27, 2023, in the UK and November 28, 2023, in the US and Canada.